d3/d3-format/README.md

 <a name="format" href="#format">#</a> <b>format</b>(<i>specifier</i>)

 An alias for [*locale*.format](#locale_format) on the default locale.
-While this method generates output for U.S. English-speaking humans ([en-US](https://github.com/d3/d3-format/tree/master/src/locale/en-US.js)) by default, humans in other locales may be served using [localeFormat](#localeFormat) or by editing [index.js](https://github.com/d3/d3-format/tree/master/index.js) and rebuilding.
+While this method generates output for [U.S. English](https://github.com/d3/d3-format/tree/master/src/locale/en-US.js)-speaking humans by default, humans in other locales may be served using [localeFormat](#localeFormat) or by editing [index.js](https://github.com/d3/d3-format/tree/master/index.js) and rebuilding.

 <a name="formatPrefix" href="#formatPrefix">#</a> <b>formatPrefix</b>(<i>specifier</i>, <i>value</i>)

 An alias for [*locale*.formatPrefix](#locale_formatPrefix) on the default locale.
-While this method generates output for U.S. English-speaking humans ([en-US](https://github.com/d3/d3-format/tree/master/src/locale/en-US.js)) by default, humans in other locales may be served using [localeFormat](#localeFormat) or by editing [index.js](https://github.com/d3/d3-format/tree/master/index.js) and rebuilding.
+While this method generates output for [U.S. English](https://github.com/d3/d3-format/tree/master/src/locale/en-US.js)-speaking humans by default, humans in other locales may be served using [localeFormat](#localeFormat) or by editing [index.js](https://github.com/d3/d3-format/tree/master/index.js) and rebuilding.

 <a name="locale_format" href="#locale_format">#</a> <i>locale</i>.<b>format</b>(<i>specifier</i>)